 To specify that an object be created on the target system, add an entry for it in the prototype file with the appropriate file type.

-For example, if you want a directory created on the target system, but do not want to deliver it on the installation medium, add the following entry for the directory in the prototype file:
+For example, if you want a directory created on the target system, but do not want to deliver it on the installation medium, make the following entry for the directory in the prototype file:

 d none /directory 0644 root other